All medical respite referrals should be sent here: email@example.com

 The respite services provide wrap-around support to address the homeless status of each individual.
 The goal of this recuperative care program is to reduce recidivism and facilitate healing, recovery, and hope while seeking to stabilize a person’s living situation positioning them for healthier living.
 Support from valued partners like Deaconess, St. Vincent, Healthsouth, Anthem, and other community individuals and organizations makes this incredibly important program possible.

 We are able to offer this amazing recuperative care program thanks to regular financial support from the Buck Foundation, Cecil A. and Mabel Lene Hamman Foundation, Holiday Management Foundation, Koch Foundation, Methodist Temple, Trinity UMC, and the Vanderburgh Medical Alliance.
 Without this additional community supporter, we would not be able to provide respite services for women or the level of case management we provide for all guests.

-Additional referral and funding partners are being sought so the recuperative care services at UCS can remain financially viable and serving men and women through 2021 and beyond.
+Additional referral and funding partners are being sought so the recuperative care services at UCS can remain financially viable and serve men and women through 2022 and beyond.

 85% of respite guests are safely discharged from respite

 Nearly 40% of all safe discharges are into permanent housing